Sunshines-code/Reverse-Trading-App/README.md

-- 👋 Hi, I’m @Sunshines-code
+- 👋 Hi, I’m Sunshine
 - 👀 I’m interested in using software to build a better world.
 - 🌱 I’m currently learning the application of machine learning to the financial interactions.
 - 📫 How to reach me sunshinepavelka@gmail.com